 Regarding your other projects: What can you tell us about what’s to come?

-Continue on with the success of Y show and 6075 Hotel Art Fair in the previous years, coming up we wish to enrich and bring on even more collaborative programmes for the graduate show as well as the Hotel Art Fair.
+Continue on with the success of Y show and 6075 Hotel Art Fair.
+We wish to enrich and bring on even more collaborative programmes for the graduate show as well as the Hotel Art Fair.
 We are still in preparation and will for sure be announcing the plans and projects for 2019.

 Follow Sabrina Ho on her Instagram @xsabrinahox